 So far, we’ve listed all the socket tools that the ‘socket‘ library provides for Python socket programming.
-Next, we’ll show you the socket function call workflow to achieve the client-server communication.
-Please refer the below snapshot, it illustrates each and every socket call required to establish a channel between client and server.
+Next, we’ll show you the socket function call workflow to achieve client-server communication.
+Please refer to the below snapshot.
+It illustrates every socket call required to establish a channel between client and server.

-The below image clearly portray the calling sequence of the socket methods for both the Client and Server endpoints.
+The below image depicts the calling sequence of the socket methods for both the Client and the Server endpoints.